tifanio/hr_analytics_proj/README.md

 - What is the probability of a candidate to work for the company (leaving current job)?

 ## Needs of this project
-- data cleaning/processing
+- Data cleaning/processing
-- data visualization
+- Data visualization
-- model building
+- Model building
-- model evaluation
+- Model evaluation